shaunpwilkinson/aphid/README.md

 ```R
 ?aphid
 ```
-and more detail on the individual functions can be found using the `?<function-name>` command.

 To build the vignette users will need to have LaTeX installed.
 RStudio recommends [MiKTeX Complete](http://miktex.org/2.9/setup) for Windows and [TexLive 2013 Full](http://tug.org/) for Mac OS X and Linux.

-If you experience a problem using this package please raise it as an issue on [GitHub](http://github.com/shaunpwilkinson/aphid/issues).
+If you experience a problem using this package please feel free to raise it as an issue on [GitHub](http://github.com/shaunpwilkinson/aphid/issues).

 ### Acknowledgements